Best pistol grip tripod heads in 2026: give your tripod a joystick control

 Reasons to avoid

+Pistol grip tripod heads are great for making fast and precise adjustments to a ball head, but Vanguard’s GH-300T goes one better and incorporates a remote shutter release button into the handle.
 The result is that you only need one hand to simultaneously move and fire your camera, making this an ideal platform for shooting fast action.
-Two shutter release cables are included for compatibility with entry-level and mid-range Canon, Nikon and Pentax DSLRs, with extra cables available separately to link certain other mirrorless models.
+Two shutter release cables are included for compatibility with entry-level and mid-range Canon, Nikon, and cameras, with extra cables available separately to link certain other models.

+A maximum load of 8kg will take the strain of the bulkiest camera and lens combo, but thanks to variable resistance, you’ll get precise control over any camera weight.
 A separate 72-clickpoint pan base also makes capturing level panoramas easy.
-However, at nearly twice the price of a standard Vanguard pistol grip head, this one-handed novelty doesn’t come cheap.
+However, at nearly twice the price of the GH-100 standard Vanguard pistol grip head, this one-handed novelty doesn’t come cheap.

 What to look out for

 - Check the maximum weight limit that your pistol grip tripod head can handle.
-Overloading will lead to ‘creep’ – the head slowly shifting position in the direction of any unbalance.
+Overloading will lead to ‘creep’ – the head slowly shifting position in the direction of any imbalance.
 This damages the ball inside your tripod head and produces noticeable blur in long exposures.

 - Attaching a trigger head to your tripod or monopod couldn’t be easier!
 Twist the current head left to remove it.
 Then, with the ¼-inch screw exposed, twist the new head in place until secure.
 As most modern kit comes with the ¼-inch screw fitting, you can mix and match brands easily.

-- If you’re travelling with your tripod, a pistol grip head can add length and weight to kit, and could look sinister on a security scanner!
+- If you’re travelling with your tripod, a pistol grip head can add length and weight to your kit, and could look sinister on a security scanner!
 To avoid upsetting airport staff, pack the whole tripod in your hold luggage with the head attached.

-Other tripod head guides
+Don't miss our tripod head guides

 • Best ball heads